bryanedds/Sedela/ReadMe.md

 Sedela is a **typed, denotational, and partially informal program design language**.
 Its purpose is to let software designers express the **meaning** and **structure** of a system *before* implementation—cleanly, precisely, and without being constrained by the quirks of any particular programming language.

-Sedela is inspired by Conal Elliott’s *Denotational Design* and extends it with **propositions**, enabling a flexible blend of formal and informal specification.
+Sedela is inspired by Conal Elliott’s *Denotational Design* and appends that with **propositions**, enabling a flexible blend of formal and informal specification.

-> **Semantic Design = Denotational Design + Propositions**

 Sedela is *not* a programming language.
 It has **no compiler**, **no interpreter**, and **no runtime semantics**.